nampham13/RT_HBTNet/README.md

 ```

 The ONNX graph keeps batch size dynamic, while sequence length and ROI input
 size are fixed from the config used during export.
+During PyTorch
+training/inference the blur physics descriptor uses `torch.fft.rfft2`; during
+ONNX export it switches to an equivalent fixed-size DFT path built from
+matrix multiplications so export remains compatible with opset 17.

 ## Run Inference